Curve/EasyBonsai3/README.md

 ; code...
 ; somewhere else in code
 goto lbl.main
+; or with a jmp
+jmp .lbl.main ; The dot is important here!
 ```
 ## Mov
 Mov is used to copy the value of a variable to another, however this cannot be done without any helper-variables in Bonsai, this is why the mov instructions needs a third parameter,  the helper variable (*Only if the program was ran without the -ah flag, which will automatically determine the address of the helper-variable*)